DESI 2024: Reconstructing Dark Energy using Crossing Statistics with DESI DR1 BAO data: Results

 However, when including distance measurements from SNe Ia these degeneracies are broken by a more accurate determination of $\Omo$ and \Hord, and the dark energy evolution is much more tightly constrained, as shown in the middle column of \cref{fig:DE-w-recos-Union3}.
 The best-fit model from the DESI+Union3 combination leads to an improvement in the fit of $\dchisq\simeq-9.1$ with respect to \lcdm.
 It is interesting to note that for both DESI BAO and DESI BAO+Union3, a universe that returns to deceleration at present ($q_0\geq0$) is consistent with the data.
 At higher redshifts, the difference in $q(z\gtrsim1)$ relative to \lcdm\ reflects the preference for higher matter densities with respect to \lcdm\ (also seen in $Om(z\gtrsim1))$, which implies a longer epoch of matter domination ($q=1/2$).
 In the rightmost panels, we show the reconstructions when including the measurements of the CMB anisotropies by Planck.
 These measurements probe physics at much higher redshifts ($\zrec\simeq1100$), and provide a better estimation of the physical matter density $\omega_{\mathrm m}=\Omo h^2$, as the height and position of the acoustic peaks are very sensitive to $\ocdm$ and $\ob$.
 The spacing between these peaks is exquisitely measured by Planck \cite{Planck:2018vyg}, providing constraints on the late-time expansion history through the acoustic scale $\theta_s(\zrec)\propto 1/D_A(\zrec)$, assuming standard pre-recombination physics.
 The CMB constraints, in combination with lower redshift SN and BAO measurements, lead to a much smoother reconstructed dark energy behaviour and a corresponding expansion history that mimics closely that of \lcdm\ at higher redshifts.
 Our best-fit reconstruction leads to an improvement in the fit corresponding to a $\dchisq\simeq-14.6$ compared to \lcdm.

 Moreover, combining BAO with SNe~Ia measurements allows for a (relatively) model-independent determination of $\Hord$, with no assumptions on the physics of the early Universe and for an extended class of dark energy models.
 In \cref{tab:Om0-Hrd}, we present the constraints on $\Hord$ and $\Omo$ from various data combinations, also shown as 2D distributions in the right panel of \cref{fig:Triangle-DESI+Union3}.
+Note that while our analysis was carried out using a much more flexible parametrization for the dark energy, the inferred values of \Omo\ and $H_0r_d$ are consistent with those reported in \cite{DESI2024.VI.KP7A} in \lcdm\ and $w_0w_a\rm CDM$, as seen from the right panel of \cref{fig:Triangle-DESI+Union3}

 Our methodology provides us with an extended class of expansion histories that are consistent with the data, and that lead to an improvement in fit.
 In \cref{tab:best-fit}, we report the $\dchisq$ values for the different data combinations, relative to the best-fit $\chisq$ values in \lcdm.
 Note that the results are quite consistent with the $w_0$--$w_a$ approach, with crossing statistics having two more parameters than $w_0$--$w_a$ but comparable $\chisq$.
 Both approaches however have noticeably better fits than \lcdm.
 Thus our reconstruction results with more freedom support the conclusions obtained using the standard $w_0$--$w_a$ in \cite{DESI2024.VI.KP7A}.
 Furthermore, the more probes combined, the greater favouring of these models over \lcdm.
 Irrespective of the dataset combination, the preference for a vanishing, or at least diminished, dark energy component in the past remains.
+Finally, let us note that due to the wide plotting range chosen for the equation of state ($-4<w<1$), the deviations from a cosmological constant, $w=-1$, may not look visually substantial.
+However, these deviations from \lcdm\ are better reflected in the expansion history $h(z)$ and $Om(z)$ diagnostic (as seen from the third and fourth rows in \cref{fig:DE-w-recos-Union3}).